espocrm/documentation/user-guide/reports.md

 Some usage examples:

-* Lead count / Contact count;
+* Lead count / Contact count
-* Revenue by month / Campaign Budget by month;
+* Revenue by month / Campaign Budget by month
-* Revenu by user / Lead count by User.
+* Revenu by user / Lead count by User

 You can create a new Joint Grid report from the dropdown menu in the top-right corner on the Reports list view.

 Runtime filters are not supported in joint reports.
-Only regular filters (specified in every sub-reports) can be used.
+Only regular filters (specified in each sub-reports) can be used.

+For charts, colors of columns must be specified in sub-reports.

 ## Filters